botswana-harvard/edc-rule-groups/README.md

 # edc-rule-groups

-Write custom rules that manipulate edc-meta-data.
+Write custom rules that manipulate data managed by `edc-metadata`.

 For a model that use the `edc_metadata` mixin, each instance, be it the instance "to be" or the existing instance, has a corresponding metadta record. `edc_rule_groups` act on those metadata records changing the `entry_status` to either "required" or "not required".